aduros/wasm4/site/docs/tutorials/snake/setting-color-palette.md

     <div className="col col--2" style={{padding: "1.5rem", background: "#071821", color: "#fff"}}>Color 4: #071821</div>
 </div>

-It's inspired by the color palette of the original gameboy.
+It's inspired by the color palette of the original Gameboy.
 But you can set your own palette too.

 ## Picking a color palette